 At 50,000 bonus points after $4000 in spending within 3 months, it has a very rich signup bonus.
 Get that bonus now, we haven’t seen a broadly available 50,000 point offer for this card in almost four years.
-And this one even lets you earn 5000 more points for adding an authorized user and making a purchase in the first 3 months from account opening.

 Since the first year fee is $0 and then $95 thereafter, too, this is best broadly available offer we’ve ever seen for the Chase Sapphire Preferred Card in over 4 1/2 years.

 - Double Points on All Travel and Dining

 That’s what most of my spend is, especially reimbursable spend — not just air and not just hotels, but both and cars and taxis and tolls, plus meals on the road.

 - No foreign transaction fees